 Quarterly technical audit (keep performance stable)

 Core Web Vitals are a practical health signal for user experience.
 Google’s documentation recommends striving for targets including LCP within 2.5 seconds, INP under 200 milliseconds, and CLS under 0.1.
-See Understanding Core Web Vitals and Google search results.

 Quarterly audit checklist: